menukipeiris/ORM-Assignment001/README.md

 #### **1.GenerationType.IDENTITY**

-This strategy will help us to generate the primary key value by the database itself using the auto-increment column option.
-It relies on the database's native support for generating unique values.
+GenerationType.IDENTITY is one of the strategies available for generating primary key values in JPA (Java Persistence API) when using the @GeneratedValue annotation.

 #### **2.GenerationType.AUTO**